audreyjames/SQL/README.md

 ## Introduction

-This repository is a showcase of various SQL projects I've worked on.
-Each project is designed to highlight different aspects of SQL and database management, ranging from basic queries to complex data manipulations and performance optimizations.
-The goal is to provide a comprehensive look at my skills and capabilities in working with SQL.
+This repository is a showcase of the several projects that I have undertaken using SQL.
+The projects exhibited here present various aspects of SQL and database management in basic queries, complex data manipulations, and performance optimizations.
+All of this is to give you an overview of my skills and abilities in working with SQL overall.

 ## Projects